annickboel/skills/MAVEN/MAVEN.md

 # MAVEN
-## Objectives:
+> ## Objectives:
+>

-1. Understand the interest of using MAVEN in a java project.
+> 1. Understand the interest of using MAVEN in a java project.
-2. Write JUnit test cases.
+> 2. Write JUnit test cases.
-3. Use third party librairies in a Java project
+> 3. Use third party librairies in a Java project

-## Step 1: Create a minimal app
+> ## Step 1: Create a minimal app
+>

-Create a java package named com.mycompany.app.
+> 1. Create a java package named ***com.mycompany.app***

-Inside this package create a class called App.java
+> 2. Inside this package create a class called ***App.java***

-Inside the main method, output the string "Hello World!" to the console
+> 3. Inside the main method, output the string "Hello World!" to the console

-Compile the code
+> 4. Compile the code

-Package the code as a jar named my-app.jar
+> 5. Package the code as a jar named my-app.jar

-Run the program
+> 6. Run the program

-## Step 2: Test the minimal app
+> ## Step 2: Test the minimal app

-Using JUnit, write a test to verify the app is working as expected
+> Using JUnit, write a test to verify the app is working as expected

-## Step 3: Install Maven 3.6.3
+> ## Step 3: Install Maven 3.x
+>
+> 1. Install Maven
-Ensure Maven is successfully installed running the command mvn --version.
+> 2. Verify that Maven is successfully installed

-## Step 4: Create a MAVEN project
+> ## Step 4: Create a MAVEN project
+>
-Create a directory called my-app
+> 1. Create a directory called ***my-app***

-Inside this directory create a MAVEN project using mvn archetype:generate
+> 2. Inside this directory create a Maven project using ***mvn archetype:generate***

-Expliquez ce qui a été créé par MAVEN :

-- Arborescence pour le code

-- Arborescence pour les tests

-- pom.xml
+> 3. Explain what has been generated

 > ### Step 5: Utiliser Maven
 >
-> 1. Reporter le code de l'application au sein de l'arborscence MAVEN
-> 2. Reporter le code du test au sein de l'arborescence MAVEN
-> 3. Lancer la commande MAVEN qui permet de compiler le code Java
-> 4. Lancer la commande MAVEN qui permet de créer un livrable sous forme de jar
-> 5. Une fois le livrable constitué, lancer le programme
-> 6. Quel est l'intérêt d'utiliser MAVEN?
+> 1. Put the application code in the right directory
+> 2. Put the test code in the right directory
+> 3. Use the Maven command to compile the project
+> 4. Use the Maven command to test the project
+> 5. Use the Maven command to package the project
+> 6. Use the Maven command to install the project
+> 7. Run the java program
+> 8. IYO, why is a good thing to use Maven in a Java project?

 > ### Step 6: Write JUnit tests